Moroccans

-Moroccans (المغاربة) are the citizens and nationals of the Kingdom of Morocco.
-The country's population is predominantly composed of Arabs and Berbers (Amazigh).
-The term also applies more broadly to any people who share a common Moroccan culture and identity, as well as those who natively speak Moroccan Arabic or other languages of Morocco.
+Moroccans (Note: المغاربة; ⵉⵎⵓⵔⴰⴽⵓⵛⵏ) are the citizens and nationals of Morocco.
+The country's population is predominantly composed of Arabs and Berbers.
+The term also applies more broadly to those who share a common Moroccan culture and identity, as well as those who natively speak Moroccan Arabic, Berber languages, or other languages of Morocco.

 In addition to the approximately 37 million residents of Morocco, there is a large Moroccan diaspora.
-Considerable Moroccan populations can be found in France, Spain, Belgium, Italy, and the Netherlands; with smaller notable concentrations in other Arab states as well as Germany, the United Kingdom, the United States, and Canada.
+Considerable Moroccan populations can be found in France, Spain, Belgium, Italy, and the Netherlands; with smaller notable concentrations in other Arab states, as well as Germany, the United Kingdom, the United States, and Canada.

 Ethnic groups

 In Morocco, ethnic identity is deeply intertwined with language and culture, with the population primarily comprising two major groups: Arabs and Berbers.
-However, the Higher Planning Commission, the country's state statistics bureau, does not collect data on ethnic demographics, citing the historical difficulty of distinguishing between Arabs and Berbers, even among Berber speakers.

-Moroccans are primarily of Arab and Berber origin as in other neighbouring countries in the Maghreb region.
-Arabs form the largest and majority ethnic group, making up between 65% and 80% of the Moroccan population.
-It is estimated that the indigenous Berbers constitute between 30% and 35% of the population.
+Moroccans are primarily of Arab and Berber origin as in other neighboring countries in the Maghreb region.
+Arabs form the largest and majority ethnic group, making up between 65% and 80% of Morocco's total population.
+It is estimated that Berbers constitute between 30% and 35% of the country's population.

-According to Encyclopædia Britannica, 44% of Moroccans are Arab, 24% are Arabized Berbers, 21% are Berbers and 10% are Mauritanian Moors.
-Additionally, Minority Rights Group International estimates that around 90,000 Sahrawis reside in internationally recognized Morocco, compared to approximately 190,000 in the disputed Western Sahara.
+According to Encyclopædia Britannica, 44% of Moroccans are Arabs, 24% are Arabized Berbers, 21% are Berbers, and 10% are 'Mauritanian Moors.'
+The so-called 'Mauritanian Moors' are minority ethnic groups are of either: (1) mixed Arab-Berber and Saharan ancestry (Sahrawis); or (2) sub-Saharan and Sahelian Black ancestry (Haratin, and Gnawa).
+Additionally, Minority Rights Group International estimates that around 90,000 Sahrawis reside in internationally recognized Morocco, compared to 190,000 in the disputed Western Sahara.
 Socially, there are two contrasting groups of Moroccans: those living in the cities and those in the rural areas.
 Among the rural, several classes have formed such as landowners, peasants, and tenant farmers.
 Moroccans live mainly in the north and west portions of Morocco.
-However, they prefer living in the more fertile regions near the Mediterranean Sea.
+Historically and today, most Moroccans live in the country's most fertile regions near Morocco's Mediterranean and Atlantic coasts.